evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       shownStraberryHasLandedOnEarthMessage = false,
       // Show the "Sun has been removed" message only once shownSunWasRemovedMessage = false,
-      rotationClockwise = true; // When true, the straberry is rotating clockwise
+      rotationClockwise = true, // When true, the straberry is rotating clockwise approachCurvature = 3; // A value between 0 and 5 defining the curvature of the straberry orbit.
+0 is linear, 5 is cureved.

     /*
      Updates the strawberry position and detects collision with the Sun or the Earth.